chauff/cse1500-web-transcripts/_practicals/assignment-css-node.md

 ### 1.1)

-First, work on your **splash screen** and style the page with CSS according to the design you produced in Assignment 4.
+First, work on your **splash screen** and style the page with CSS according to the design you produced in the previous assignment.
 You can deviate from your initial design.
 To ensure that everyone learns the basics of CSS, we provide a list of **must-have** CSS properties.
 Your code must include **at least** one instance of each of the following:

 - pseudo-classes `:hover` and `:active`;
 - pseudo-elements `::after` and `::before`;
-- employ both `display:grid` and `position:absolute` at least once;
+- employ both `display:grid` and `position:absolute`;
 - include at least one CSS animation.

 👉 Hints: